sherinshoni/Headspin/README.md

 Series: 1/1! + 2/2! +3/3! + …. + N/N!

-Function used: sum_series()
+Function used: sum_series().
-Argument of the function: the number accepted from the user 'num'
+Argument of the function: the number accepted from the user 'num'.

 A number 'num' is accepted from the user.
 The function sum_series() is called.